Here you can look at our gallery of past exhibits.

 Flying For Freedom: Robert F. Niemann MIA

-Flying For Freedom follows the stages of Robert F. Niemann’s life, including his childhood in New Ulm, his high school days at NUHS and his studies at West Point.
-Another section covers his family life and his career in the military.
-It closes with his service in Korea, his final flight and MIA (missing in action) status.
+Flying For Freedom opened in Spring 2018 and followed the stages of Robert F. Niemann’s life, including his childhood in New Ulm, his high school days at NUHS and his studies at West Point.
+Another section covered his family life and his career in the military.
+The exhibit ended with his service in Korea, his final flight and MIA (missing in action) status.

 A History of Brown County’s “Hair-itage”

-A History of Brown County’s “Hair-itage” features hairwork made by women who lived in Brown County, some of whom even operated hairwork businesses in New Ulm.
-View elaborate hair wreaths and hair ornaments, including one that survived the Great Chicago Fire of 1871, or see the watch chains lovingly made for husbands and sons.
-Also included are hair receivers, the receptacles made to hold hair so it could be fashioned into hairwork.
+A History of Brown County’s “Hair-itage” opened in Spring 2019.
+Hairwork made by women who lived in Brown County was featured.
+Some of those women even operated hairwork businesses in New Ulm.
+Visitors could view elaborate hair wreaths and hair ornaments, including one that survived the Great Chicago Fire of 1871, or see the watch chains lovingly made for husbands and sons.
+Also included were hair receivers, the receptacles made to hold hair so it could be fashioned into hairwork.

 Wet Stills and Dry Agents: Brown County and the Prohibition Years